strapi/strapi/docs/3.0.0-beta.x/guides/auth-request.md

 # Authenticated request

-In this guide we will see how you can request the API as an authenticated user.
+In this guide you will see how you can request the API as an authenticated user.

 ## Introduction

-To let you understand many concepts mainly on the [roles and permissions](../plugins/users-permissions.md#manage-roles-permissions) part, we will user many users and roles.
+To show you many of the concepts on the [roles and permissions](../plugins/users-permissions.md#manage-roles-permissions) part, we will use many users and roles.

 After that we will see the [authentication workflow](../plugins/users-permissions.md#authentication) to get a `JWT` and use it for an API request.